-Is this new account from Santander any good?
+Is this 123 replacement account from Santander any good?

-This new current account offers cashback on spending and bills and interest on savings, though you’ll have to pay a monthly fee.
-Here’s how it’ll work, and how it compares to accounts such as the Santander 123 and Chase Bank.
+The Santander Edge current account offers cashback on spending and bills and interest on savings.
+There is a £3 monthly fee, but Santander currently pays £36 — a year’s worth of fees — to new customers.
+Here’s how it works, and how it compares to other accounts such as the Santander 123 account it’s replacing and Chase Bank.

 What is the Santander Edge account?

 This current account from Santander is open to new and existing customers.
-It replaces the 123 Lite account for new customers, though existing 123 Lite customers won’t be affected.
+It replaces the 123 Lite account for new customers.

-This account isn’t free.
-It’ll cost you £3 a month, or £36 a year.
-This is £1 more than the Santander 123 Lite and £1 less than the full Santander 123 account.
+This is £1 more than the Santander 123 Lite was, but £2 less than the Santander Edge Up account.

-Unlike with reward accounts at other banks there’s no way to avoid the fee, so you need to take it into account when working out how much you’ll make from the cashback and savings interest.
+Unlike with reward accounts at other banks, there’s no way to avoid the fee (after the first free year), so you need to take it into account when working out how much you’ll make from the cashback and savings interest.

 Santander Edge current account basics: